Many teachings present controlling your feelings as the goal of emotional health.

 From a nervous system perspective, rejection of the sensation is what creates the danger signal, not the sensation itself.

 The moment you tell yourself “I shouldn’t feel this” or “this needs to stop,” the mind labels the emotion or sensation as bad or unsafe.
-The body then shifts into protection mode instead of processing mode.
+The body then shifts into protection mode, affecting our relationships, jobs and inner confidence.

 -